10up/wp-newrelic/readme.txt

 - newrelic.framework (value is wordpress)

 appname and capture_params config can be override using __wp_nr_config filter__. __wp_nr_setup_config__ action hook can also be used to setup any extra config.

-= Supported New Relic version =

-The plugin has been tested up to version 10.19.0.9 of the NewRelic agent.

 = New Relic Custom Attributes =